-This isn't about changing one thing - it's about making a series of Invest in a 21st-century transportation related changes, at different levels of government, over many decades.
+This isn't about changing one thing - it's about making a series of related changes, at different levels of government, over many decades.
 It's never easy for societies to commit to massive change, especially when they can't see ahead to the outcome.
 We hope Model Places gives a glimpse of what's possible and inspires a commitment to what's needed.